 Strengthen your writing skills by working with a specially-trained graduate writing consultant on any type of graduate-level writing at any stage of the process.
 Bring class assignments, research proposals, job cover letters, thesis/dissertation excerpts, or teaching statements at any stage of development.
 You will receive guidance to help you develop your writing and editing skills, and to improve clarity, focus, and organization.
 The GWRC is not an editorial service.
 The consultant will guide you toward better skills and habits.
 Each appointment lasts 50 minutes.

 - Plan ahead.
 Bring the assignment and any other relevant materials, as well as the piece of writing you'd like help with.

-- Come prepared with some questions or specific issues you'd like to work on.
+- You'll have 50-minutes.
+To make good use of the time, come prepared with some questions or specific issues you'd like to work on.

 - Don't be afraid to bring a very early, rough draft, or even just an outline.
 We can help you at any stage of the writing process!

 - Be ready to take an active role in the consultation.

 Designing Your Semester.
 Do you have semester goals for research and writing?
 Unsure how to go about executing them?
 Do you struggle to follow through with self-designed plans or achieve self-imposed deadlines?
 Attend this GWRC workshop series let by graduate consultant Zarah Quinn to explore how you can design your semester on your terms and achieve your academic goals.
 To get the most out of the series, we recommend attending all three sessions.
 Register in advance to receive Zoom links.

 Part 1: Planning Your Spring 2022

 This workshop will introduce students to the process of creating a plan that works for them.
 Students will leave with a draft of their Spring 2022 plan and strategies to see it through.